-Songlines trace astronomy and geographical elements in ancient stories that have helped shape the landscape to what it is today.
-They were first used as a form of communication across areas of Australia.
-Noel Pearson, in his quarterly essay A Rightful Place, compares the Songlines of Central Australia to the Odyssey, the Iliad, and the Book of Genesis - referring to these Songlines as Australia's very own Book of Genesis.
+Songlines trace astronomy and geographical elements from ancient stories, and describe how these things have helped shape the landscape as it is now.
+They were first used by First Nations people as a form of communication across the continent and a way of mapping Country.
+In his quarterly essay A Rightful Place, Noel Pearson compares Songlines to The Odyssey, The Iliad, and the Book of Genesis.
+He refers to Songlines as Australia's very own Book of Genesis.

-The term ‘Songlines’ was prescribed and became popularised by author Bruce Chatwin in the 1980’s in his book ‘Songlines’.
-There was controversy over this name, as it implied that Aboriginal people would sing their way across the country like an ancient GPS or commuter map.
-While Songlines do in fact chart the landscape of Australia, there is no navigational radar interwoven into these songs.
+The term ‘Songlines’ was became popularised by author Bruce Chatwin in the 1980s, in his book Songlines.
+There was controversy over this name, as it implied that First Nations people would sing their way across the country like some kind of ancient GPS or map.
+Songlines do chart the landscape of Australia, but they are complex and don't always follow a linear direction.

-The songlines of the Seven Sisters are some of the most significant and comprehensive creation tracks that cross Australia.
-This story is one of magic and desire, hot pursuit and escape, and the strength and power of family ties.
-The Seven Sisters story can be tracked from Roeburn in the West of Australia, all the way to the east coast of Australia passing through the Anangu Pitjantjatjara Yankunyjatjara (APY) lands in the Northern Territory and South Australia.
-As the story crosses through many different lands, the story is carried by the Martu, the Anangu, Pitjantjatjara, Yankunytjatjara and Ngaanyatjarra people.
+The Songlines of the Seven Sisters are some of the most significant and comprehensive creation tracks that cross Australia.
+The story of the Seven Sisters story is one of magic and desire, hot pursuit and escape, and the strength and power of family ties.
+The story can be tracked from Roeburn in the west of Australia, all the way to the east coast of Australia.
+It passes through the Anangu Pitjantjatjara Yankunytjatjara (APY) lands in the Northern Territory and South Australia.
+The story crosses through many different lands, so it’s carried by the Martu, the Anangu, Pitjantjatjara, Yankunytjatjara and Ngaanyatjarra people.

 The Seven Sisters story is not unique to Australia.
 We see stories of seven sisters appear in stories from many cultures, including the Persians, Ancient Greeks, Egyptians, Chinese, and Native American people.
 It is incredible that people from all over the globe could derive a similar story from the stars, that of seven sisters being pursued by a single male.